Five reasons why Spotify should worry about Apple Music

 2. Greater support from artists and record labels

 Except for the slight hiccup with Taylor Swift‘s recent demands about paying record labels during the three-month trial—which was immediately rectified–Apple has always struck strong relationships with artists and record labels since the creation of iTunes and the iPod in 2001.

 Even so, money-hungry corporations or independent producers and artists are generally skeptical about music streaming services.
 For that reason, Apple has made sure that around 73% of the revenue collected from Apple Music worldwide would be used to pay artists and record labels—Spotify pays them 70% of their revenue.

 3. Apple Music Connect

 Even though I’m not particularly interested in Connect, it’s true that it’s a more artist-centric version of Ping, which is a good thing.
-Connect is the social element of Apple Music which motivates artists to keep their fans posted on their latest developments.
+Connect is the social element of Apple Music that motivates artists to keep their fans posted on their latest developments.

-Taking the stance of an indie artist, this could mean you can engage with your audience by showing them not-yet-released exclusive content, such as lyrics ideas or musical compositions.
+Taking the stance of an indie artist, this could mean you can engage with your audience by showing them not-yet-released exclusive content, such as lyrics ideas, or musical compositions.
 When it comes to uploading unreleased or incomplete songs, Connect could turn into some sort of SoundCloud.
-Interviews and Q&A’s are also great ways of exploiting this service.
+Interviews and Q&As are also great ways of exploiting this service.